Paul Martin (TV presenter): Books

 Paul Martin has written a popular book on antiques, Paul Martin: My World of Antiques, subtitled ‘Collect, buy and sell everyday antiques like an expert’.
 The book draws on his experiences on ‘Flog It!’ and includes chapters on various types of antiques and interviews with a number of other experts.

 Personal life

 Martin married BBC production co-ordinator Charlotte Godfrey in 2007.
 They live in Seend, Wiltshire, on a smallholding with an arboretum.
+They have two children.

 Martin is an ambassador for the Wiltshire and Bath Air Ambulance charity.